French angelfish: Distribution

-The French angelfish is found in the western Atlantic from New York and the Bahamas to Brazil, and also the Gulf of Mexico and the Caribbean, including the Antilles, Roatan, and the eastern Atlantic from around Ascension Island and St. Paul's Rocks.
+French angelfish can be found in the western Atlantic from Florida to the Gulf of Mexico and down towards Brazil and the Caribbean, including the Antilles, Roatan, and the eastern Atlantic from around Ascension Island and St. Paul's Rocks.
+These fish can be seen in water depths above about 15ft, or about 4.5m, and they have also been reported at depths within the mesophotic zone, which is between 30m and 150m, or about 100ft - 500ft.